Piano-Walrus/duelCafeCardScripts/README.md

 | `$is_spell_or_trap_searched` | bool | Whether or not the searched card is a Spell or a Trap. |
 | `$is_monster_searched` | bool | Whether or not the searched card is a monster. |
 | `$can_normal_or_set_searched` | bool | If the searched card is a monster, this boolean returns true if the monster can be Normal ummoned or Set, and false otherwise. |

+***Note:** Since these placeholders will only be evaluated properly after only one card is searched using the `search` function, you should follow your `then` keyword with `break_if(\"$num_searched != 1\")`.
+Good example scripts using these placeholders would be [Spright Smashers](https://github.com/Piano-Walrus/duelCafeCardScripts/blob/main/Scripts/2-Spells/15443125.json) and [Pre-Preparation of Rites](https://github.com/Piano-Walrus/duelCafeCardScripts/blob/main/Scripts/2-Spells/13048472.json).*

 ## Logical Expressions
 In `control_` condition properties (Outlined [Below](https://github.com/Piano-Walrus/duelCafeCardScripts/tree/main?tab=readme-ov-file#conditions)), or in CRITERIA parameters as described above, you can — and should — write out logical expressions when applicable.
 These allow you to filter cards more specifically, like checking if a name starts with a value rather than simply containing it, or if a card has a specific level.
 These expressions use essentially the same syntax as most other programming languages; `&&` represents "AND", `||` represents "OR", `<=` represents "less than or equal to", expressions can be grouped using parenthesis, etc. However, quotation marks are not required for any strings in logical expressions; to check if a card name is ***exactly*** "Kuriboh" for example, you would just write `NAME == Kuriboh`.